alanng10/class-lang/Docue/Article/Sande/a.md

 StructType has StructName.
 StorageType is used to declare variable storage.

+Operate that is IntType that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.
+The upper bits are zero.
+Mark that is IntType that is smaller than 64 bits, inputs int any ref.
+The lower bits of the input ref value is assigned to the store of the mark.
+The upper bits of the input ref value are not used.

 Sande Lang has cast operate.
 CastOperate is operate that results ref of reinterpret cast of struct type any or ref of int type conversion of int type int.